xarmar/conference-track-management/ThoughtProcess.md

 Talk Y | 5 minutes duration

-*Algorythm 1 - This is the algorythm I wrote*
+*Algorithm 1 - This is the algorithm I wrote*
 - Talk X is **not placed** in Track 1
 - A new Track is Created (Track 2)
 - Talk Y **is placed** in Track 2

-*Algorythm 2*
+*Algorithm 2*
 - Talk X **is not placed** in Track 1
 - Talk Y **is placed** in Track 1
 - A new Track is Created (Track 2) when another talk tries to mount Track 1 with 0 minutes available.

-*Algorythm 3*
+*Algorithm 3*
 - Talk X **is not placed** in Track 1
 - A new Track is Created (Track 2)
 - We **immediately place** Talk X inside Track 2.
 - Talk Y **is placed** in Track 2 after Talk X

-However, I tried all these algorythms against the following Jest tests (was trying to get the same output as the one in the PDF document).
+However, I tried all these algorithms against the following Jest tests (was trying to get the same output as the one in the PDF document).
 And some tests would still fail.
-I later confirmed with a spreadsheet, going Talk by Talk and writing down the numbers, that the algorythm written by the programmer doesn't follow a linear fashion like the algorythms I mentioned above.
+I later confirmed with a spreadsheet, going Talk by Talk and writing down the numbers, that the algorithm written by the programmer doesn't follow a linear fashion like the algorithms I mentioned above.
 Which is ok, that's why the PDF mentions:

 "Note that depending on how you choose to complete this problem, your solution may give a different ordering or combination of talks into tracks.
 This is acceptable; you don't need to exactly duplicate the sample output given here."

-But still, I'm very test driven so I'm sad that I coudln't test my function against the output of the PDF.
+But still, I'm very test driven so I'm sad that I couldn't test my function against the output of the PDF.
 But I know it's generating an Array of two Tracks as expect and all the other tests are working, so I know I'm safe.

 Anyway, I'll leave here the tests I was running, just in case you are interested in taking a look.